 Planning policy requirements for the precinct are provided in the Plan.
 These guidelines are supplementary to the Plan, providing greater direction on the preferred character and parameters for the design of the precinct.
 They also provide guidance about issues the NCA is likely to take into account when considering works approvals.

-The guidelines are intended to ensure a high quality of design and development on the lake's edge is realised.
+The guidelines are intended to ensure that the highest quality of design and development on the lake's edge is realised.
 A range of people including land managers, developers, government and designers, will use these guidelines as benchmarks for the intended qualities of West Basin.

-While the Plan envisages new development within West Basin, the precinct is an integral part of the national capital and accordingly any development must sensitively re-engage with the surrounding city while distilling a distinctive local character.
-The NCA is seeking to promote West Basin as a place that has:
+While the Plan envisages new development within West Basin, the precinct is an integral part of the national capital.
+Accordingly any development must sensitively re-engage with the surrounding city while distilling a distinctive local character.

 The NCA will ensure West Basin is planned, designed and developed as a distinctive, urban waterfront precinct that embodies the best of contemporary Canberra, builds on its history and incorporates spaces and activities that ensure its ongoing success.

 West Basin will have the following urban design features: